titmouse001/ZX-Spectrum-48k-Arduino-Interface/README.md

 # ZX Spectrum 48k Game Cartridge Interface using an Arduino

-Arduino-based ZX Spectrum 48K game loader - Load .SNA, .Z80, .SCR, and .TXT files from SD card.
-Fast game loading, on-screen game menu, selectable with Spectrum keyboard or Kempston joystick.
+Arduino-based ZX Spectrum 48K game loader.
+Loads the following from an SD card:
+- SNA (48K Snapshots)
+- Z80 (Supports v1/2/3 48K Snapshots)
+- SCR (Spectrum screenshots)
+- TXT (ASCII text files)

+On start-up gives an on-screen menu that can be navigated via Spectrum keyboard or Kempston joystick.
+Game loading times are around 1.4 seconds.
+Bonus: You can jump using the Fire 2 button, or still use 'Up' to jump!
+For compatibility, the interface can also start up in the standard Spectrum ROM by holding down the menu or fire2 button during power-up.

 ### 2026 Update